MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/suspend-resume-cluster-maintenance.md

     ASRRlS3lRl5Ull      Paused       Node
     ```

-1. Remove the node from the active Arc VM Configuration to ensure that no new VMs are placed on the node. **This step can only be done using PowerShell**.
+1. Next, remove the node from the active Arc VM Configuration to ensure that no new VMs are placed on the node. **This step can only be done using PowerShell**.

     ```powershell
     Remove-MocPhysicalNode -nodeName “MachineName”